Skip to main content

 Computed tomography (CT) scan

 • Help stage the cancer (find out how far it has spread).
-CT scans can show the organs near the gallbladder (especially the liver), as well as lymph nodes and distant organs the cancer might have spread to.
+CT scans can show the organs (such as the liver) and blood vessels (such as the hepatic arteries) near the gallbladder, as well as lymph nodes and distant organs where the cancer might have spread.

 Magnetic resonance imaging (MRI) scan